NetWatch-team/SSH-AttackPod/README.md

  - a Linux system with root access
  - access to a public IP address
  - to have Docker installed
- - obtain a API-key from [Netwatch](https://community.netwatch.team/)
+ - obtain an API-key from [Netwatch](https://community.netwatch.team/)

-#### 1. Obtain a API-key
+#### 1. Obtain an API-key

 To run a SSH-AttackPod you need an API-key to be able to submit your results.
-To request a API-key:
+To request an API-key:

  - Go to [NetWatch community](https://community.netwatch.team/community)
  - Click: **Join the community**.